octobercms/docs/3.x/extend/services/validation.md

 ### Named Error Bags

 If you have multiple forms on a single page, you may wish to name the `MessageBag` of errors.
 This will allow you to retrieve the error messages for a specific form.
-Simply pass a name as the second argument to `withErrors`:
+Simply pass a name as the second argument to `withErrors`.

 ```php
 return Redirect::to('register')->withErrors($validator, 'login');